danielvarga/earth-moving-generative-net/readme.md

 pairs the generated points with the observations, and updates the neural weights to decrease the sum of (squared) pairwise distances.

-This is a Theano implementation of the model.
+This repo contains a Theano implementation of the model.
 It's undocumented, but the code is relatively self-explanatory.
 The main executable takes a configuration file as it's single parameter.
 Such configuration files can be found in the `deepDives` and `adhoc` directories.

 ```
-python generativeMLP.py deepDives/conf8.txt | grep train
+python generativeMLP.py deepDives/conf8.txt
 ```

 Some visualizations on MNIST and synthetic distributions: